celo-org/docs/blog/2022-12-07-build-a-frontend-dapp-for-celo-network-in-angular/2022-12-07-build-a-frontend-dapp-for-celo-network-in-angular.md

+﻿---
+title: Build a Frontend dApp for Celo Network in Angular
+description: How to build a frontend for an NFT Auction dApp that runs on the Celo blockchain using Angular
+authors:
+  - name: ✍️ Yinka Tanimomo
+tags: [angular, hardhat]
+hide_table_of_contents: false
+slug: /tutorials/build-a-frontend-dapp-for-celo-network-in-angular
+---

-﻿# Introduction
+# Introduction

-In this tutorial, we will be building a frontend for an NFT Auction DAPP that runs on the Celo blockchain using Angular.
+In this tutorial, we will be building a frontend for an NFT Auction dApp that runs on the Celo blockchain using Angular.

 ## How the dApp works